 What is a thyroglobulin test?

-A thyroglobulin test measures the level of thyroglobulin in a sample of your blood.
-Thyroglobulin is a protein that your thyroid makes.
-Your thyroid is a small, butterfly-shaped gland in your neck.
-It makes hormones that control many activities in your body, including your heart rate and how fast you burn calories from food.
+A thyroglobulin test measures the amount of a protein called thyroglobulin (Tg) in a sample of your blood.
+Your thyroid (a small, butterfly-shaped gland in your neck) makes thyroglobulin along with many other important hormones.
+Together, these hormones control bodily activities such as your heart rate and how fast you burn calories from food.

 What is it used for?